 Crowdfunding enables startups to access venture capital from multiple sources on the internet and helps bridge the gap between small and large corporations at the critical early stages of development.
 In addition to raising funds, it also simultaneously provides startups with a marketing platform and facilitates network building.

 There are three key types of crowdfunding:

 - Equity-based: Investors make financial contributions in anticipation of a growing business.

 - Lending-based: Startups collect financial contributions and offer to repay the amount as a debt with interest.

 - Donation based: Startups collect financial contributions for a social cause.

 What Startups Need to Know

 When building your startup, you can feel like a small fish in a big pond, competing against established and well-funded businesses.
 But how can startups access capital to enforce copyright?
 Or apply for a trademark or patent?
 Enter crowdfunding.
-Understandably, crowd investors may harbor some reservations about a platform inviting any investor to invest.
+Understandably, crowd investors may harbour some reservations about a platform inviting any investor to invest.
 The Corporations and Markets Advisory Committee (CAMAC) acknowledged the following risks in their 2014 Crowd Sourced Equity Funding Report: